What is prostate cancer and how can it be treated?

 "Treatment of localized radiorecurrent CaP by salvage HIFU is associated with clinically significant reduction in urinary function after mean follow up of 17.5 months.
 The reduction of sexual function is probably of less significance in this population.
 The results are comparable to similar studies done for salvage cryotherapy and seem to show less side effects compared to salvage prostatectomy HRQOL studies."

 The global on-line outcomes management tool for HIFU users

 The @-Registry is an online data registry with the purpose of improving the understanding of prostate HIFU outcomes by collectively reporting the results of HIFU to the medical community via publications and presentations.
 For the individual physician the registry is a practice management tool to provide real time statistical feedback regarding their personal outcomes as well as individual patient reports.

 The @-registry is overseen by an internationally recognized advisory board of urologists from 5 countries and is supported by EDAP TMS.
 The advisory board manages the registry and facilitates primary: presentations, publications, projects.

 - Join the registry by contacting either your EDAP TMS representative or John Rewcastle, Medical Director

 - Users begin by signing a Physician User Agreement

 - Each site or physician (based on preference) will then receive a unique personalized password

 - Patient information can now be loaded into the registry

-In the United States, Ablatherm® HIFU is indicated for the ablation of prostate tissue.
+* Ablatherm® Robotic HIFU and Focal One® are CE marked and indicated in Europe and other parts of the world outside of the US for the treatment of localized Prostate Cancer.
+In the United States, Ablatherm® Robotic HIFU is indicated for the ablation of prostate tissue.
+Focal One® is not available in the US.
 HIFU can be subject to local regulations.
 For more information, please contact us.